-As detailed in the Service Level Agreement between St Paul's Cathedral and the Diocese of London, all matters of safeguarding concerns or allegations against a church officer will be referred to the Safeguarding Advisor at the Diocese of London.
+As detailed in the Memorandum of Understanding between St Paul's Cathedral and the Diocese of London, all matters of safeguarding concerns or allegations against a Cathedral Officer as defined in the Memorandum of Understanding will be referred to the London Diocesan Head of Safeguarding.
 Pastoral support and the implementation thereof will be identified as part of the initial risk assessment.
 The subject of the assessment may also be offered a Link Person via the Diocese of London.